 When you do need to share negative feedback, make sure it’s constructive: get specific about what needs to improve, and don’t criticize things that are outside the employee’s control.
 Start a two-way conversation with your team member, and give them the opportunity to respond and ask questions.

 Not every employee is comfortable voicing concerns or sharing their ideas publicly.
 In fact, a series of interviews with over 200 tech workers revealed that almost half the workers chose to hold back information that could be beneficial to their company.
 The researchers who conducted this interview stated that a common reason the workers chose to hold back information was because the risk of speaking up felt personal and immediate, while the possible benefits of sharing the information were unknown.

-If a suggestion box feels too passive, try moving away from the anonymous sharing model by demonstrating to employees that there’s no fallout to sharing their ideas—and that the rewards for sharing good ideas are great.
+Start improving psychological safety by demonstrating to employees that there’s no fallout to sharing their ideas—and that the rewards for sharing good ideas are great.
 This requires support from the top down.
-In an article for Fast Company, digital strategist Lawrence Scotland described how his organization launched a company-wide challenged called the “Innovation Lab,” where employees were challenged to develop an idea with their team and present it to a panel of senior executives.
+In an article for Fast Company, digital strategist Lawrence Scotland described how his organization launched a company-wide challenge called the “Innovation Lab,” where employees were invited to develop an idea with their team and present it to a panel of senior executives.
 The executives provided feedback, and the best ones received the buy-in the teams needed to execute on their ideas.

 Strong communication isn’t easy.
 Fostering authentic relationships takes time, effort, and transparency.
 But in the end, it’s worth it.
-Open communication helps employees feel more satisfied in their work, feel comfortable collaborating with others on innovative ideas, and the opportunity to cultivate new skills that support company goals.
+Open communication helps employees feel more satisfied in their work, feel comfortable collaborating with others on innovative ideas, and cultivate new skills that support company goals.

-Follow the tips above to help your employees build healthy relationships with each other and with you, and watch them excel as they work for a company that values them, listens to them, and respects them.
+Follow the tips above to help your employees build healthy relationships with each other and with you, and watch them excel as they work for a company that values, listens to, and respects them.